imagej/imagej.github.io/pages/MacOS.md

 bug](https://bugs.openjdk.java.net/browse/JDK-8136427) discussing the
 issue.

-As a workaround, you can check "Use JFileChooser to open/save" in the dialog.
+As a workaround, you can check "Use JFileChooser to open/save" in the {% include bc content="Edit | Options | Input/Output..." %} dialog.

 # Frequently Asked Questions